 In the Americas, sailors upon returning home would pierce Pineapples onto their fences or set them upon their porches.
 This represented a successful voyage and welcomed friends to come and visit.
 In Europe and in America the Pineapple came to symbolize all these warm feelings of friendliness, hospitality, and generosity.
-And so, Pineapples began to be used in architecture, chiseled masonry and carved wood; adorning gate posts, as is the case up at Christchurch Park, in doorways, upon garden plinths, and so on…
+And so, Pineapples began to be used in architecture, chiseled masonry and carved wood; adorning gate posts, as is the case up at Christchurch Park (here in Ipswich), in doorways, upon garden plinths, and so on…

 As incredible as that sounds, sadly it did not come to pass, but Pineapples did find their place upon St Paul’s anyway.
 The two western towers of the Cathedral have upon them a golden pineapple each.
 Sir Christopher Wren, it is fair to say, had a thing for pineapples.
 When he was asked to provide an architectural survey for St George’s Chapel at Windsor Castle, he did so, throwing in for good measure a recommendation that they built forty-eight stone pineapples at the west entrance.
 They didn’t.